Land registration (Scots law): Register of Inhibitions and Advance Notices

-Inhibition is a form of diligence (i.e.: judicial enforcement of a court decree) whereby the Owner of heritable property can be inhibited from selling, disposing or creating real rights in the property itself until payment of the debt is made.
-Inhibition is carried out under the Bankruptcy and Diligence etc. (Scotland) Act 2007 and the 2007 Act established a statutory register, the Register of Inhibitions, that is under the care of the Keeper.
-The inhibition must be registered in the Register of Inhibitions for it to be valid, a search of the Register of Inhibitions is considered a normal practice of due diligence in conveyancing transactions.
-Inhibition allows any conveyance to be voidable with the raising of an action for reduction ex capite inhibitionis.
+Inhibition is a form of diligence (i.e. judicial enforcement of a court decree) whereby the owner of heritable property can be inhibited from selling, disposing, or creating real rights in the property itself until payment of a debt is made.
+Inhibition is carried out under the Bankruptcy and Diligence etc. (Scotland) Act 2007, which established a statutory register, the Register of Inhibitions, that is under the care of the Keeper.
+An inhibition must be registered in the Register of Inhibitions for it to be valid, and a search of the Register of Inhibitions is considered a normal practice of due diligence in conveyancing transactions.
+Inhibition allows any conveyance to be voidable with the raising of an action for reduction ex capite inhibitionis ("on the grounds of inhibition").
 The effect of this reduction allows the creditor to treat the property as if it is still owned by the debtor, irrespective of whether it has been subsequently transferred or not.